Hz996/Hz996.github.io/_pages/about.md

 ## About Me

 I completed my Bachelor's in Electrical Engineering from the University of Cincinnati and Chongqing University (as part of a 4+1 program), achieving academic excellence with a GPA of 3.64/4.0.
-My current research interests include upgrading robotic systems, developing human-robot interfaces, and implementing control systems for rehabilitation robots.
+My current research interests include robotics, embedded systems, and human-robot interaction.

 I am currently working as a Research Assistant at the ModLab of the GRASP Laboratory at the University of Pennsylvania under the supervision of Prof. Mark Yim, where I focus on upgrading the SMORES robot and building simulations.
 Additionally, I contribute to the Little Flo Robot project at the Rehabilitation Robotics Lab, improving robotic systems for patient rehabilitation.